-The best travel credit card with no annual fee is the Capital One VentureOne Rewards Credit Card because it offers an initial bonus of 20,000 miles for spending $500 in the first 3 months.
-It also rewards cardholders with at least 1.25 miles / $1 spent on all purchases.
-VentureOne has a $0 foreign transaction fee in addition to its $0 annual fee.
+The best travel credit card with no annual fee is the Bank of America® Travel Rewards credit card because it offers an initial bonus of 25,000 points.
+It also rewards cardholders with unlimited 1.5 points / $1 spent on all purchases.
+Plus, the Bank of America Travel Rewards credit card has a 0% foreign transaction fee in addition to its $0 annual fee.

 If you aren’t planning to go anywhere too adventurous, consider the Discover it® Miles.
-Discover’s not accepted in as many international locations as Visa or Mastercard, but its US acceptance is pretty good.
+Discover is not accepted in as many international locations as Visa or Mastercard, but its U.S. acceptance is pretty good.
 Discover it Miles also has good rewards.
 It offers 1.5 miles per $1 on all purchases, doubled the first year.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
+This question was posted by a WalletHub user.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.

 Ad Disclosure: Certain offers that appear on this site originate from paying advertisers, and this will be noted on an offer’s details page using the designation "Sponsored", where applicable.
 Advertising may impact how and where products appear on this site (including, for example, the order in which they appear).
 At WalletHub we try to present a wide array of offers, but our offers do not represent all financial services companies or products.